-You will begin your E-Therapy with Rev. Board by taking the A.P.S.
+You will begin your e-mail counseling with Reverend.
+Board by taking the A.P.S.
 Report.
 The Arno Profile System is a clinical diagnostic tool used by the National Christian Counselors Association to assess a person's God-given tendencies and temperament.
 It is not a test.
 It is simply a series of questions whose answers help Rev. Board identify one's inborn temperament.

 The A.P.S.
 Report is specifically valuable to adults who were abused as children.
 It tells us who we were before the world became involved with us and helps us to identify our true selves from the false and harmful beliefs of our childhood abuse.
 And to be clear, it is valuable to anyone in a relationship, married or otherwise, or simply to any individual who seeks to know himself or herself better.